Resource Modeling Best Practices for REST APIs

 How does spec-first validation prevent client SDK generation failures?

-Strict JSON Schema validation, type resolution checks, and OpenAPI compliance gates catch breaking changes (e.g., missing required fields, invalid enum values, mismatched discriminator mappings) before codegen runs.
-By failing early in CI, you prevent downstream SDKs from generating invalid type unions or broken method signatures, eliminating runtime deserialization crashes.
+Strict JSON Schema validation, type resolution checks, and OpenAPI compliance gates catch breaking changes — missing required fields, invalid enum values, mismatched discriminator mappings — before codegen runs.
+Failing early in CI prevents downstream SDKs from generating invalid type unions or broken method signatures, eliminating runtime deserialization crashes.

 What CI/CD gates should block PRs with resource schema drift?